 - Make treatment decisions using evidence-based recommendations regarding the use of medical and laser therapies for the treatment of glaucoma

-- Evaluate phacoemulsification treatment options in patients with pre-existing open angle glaucoma
+- Evaluate best phacoemulsification treatment options and considerations for patients with complex, pre-existing, and advanced glaucoma

-- Compare and contrast recent and emerging microinvasive glaucoma surgical (MIGS) options
+- Compare recent and emerging microinvasive glaucoma surgical (MIGS) options

 - Integrate pearls to improve glaucoma surgical outcomes